srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 6. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.

-7. Click "Next" from the bottom right corner to embark on your Lab journey!
+7. Click **Next** from the bottom right corner to embark on your Lab journey!

     ![Start Your Azure Journey](../images/sc900-image(3).png)